LksWlprn/Opus-Magnum-Philosophicum/README.md

 Betrtrand Russells solution to all these paradoxes is the introduction of new terminology where our language encounters contradictions.
 In set theory, self-containing sets are possible, but then we are no longer dealing with sets but with other mathematical objects.
 Russell called this distinction "types."
 A type 0 set contains objects, a type 1 set contains sets, type 2 contains sets of sets, and so on.
 This prevents self-reference and circularity because we cannot place type 1 sets into type 1 sets without turning them into type 2 sets.
 We can define sets of type 1 sets, but such sets then belong to type 2."

 Higher category theory approaches the problem differently.
 Instead of imposing external restrictions, it redefines the very notion of "collection" and "membership" in a way that inherently avoids the paradoxes.
+Higher category theory generalizes traditional category theory by allowing morphisms to have higher-dimensional analogs, while Homotopy Type Theory provides a type-theoretic foundation that integrates homotopy-theoretic principles into logic.
 Instead of treating mathematical objects as fixed entities, it sees them as flexible shapes that can smoothly transform into each other.
-This means that contradictions like Russell's Paradox are avoided because objects are categorized by how they relate to each other rather than by whether they contain themselves.
-Through Homotopy Type Theory, higher category theory and Russell's type theory are deeply connected.
+Given any axiom system, it can be encoded as an (∞,1)-category where objects correspond to statements, 1-morphisms to proofs, and higher morphisms to proof equivalences.
+A homotopy type is structured as an (∞,1)-category.
+This provides a flexible structure where different axiom systems can be related via functors.
+In such a system the naive comprehension principle, which leads to Russell’s paradox, does not hold outright since types do not support unrestricted self-membership.
+This property is inherented from Russells type theory, so that self-membership is impossible because of a hierarchy of universes.
+This means that contradictions like Russell's Paradox are avoided.

 Gorard et al showed that a multiway rewriting system with homotopies up to order n may naturally be formalized as an n-fold category, such that the infinite limit of this structure yields an ∞-groupoid.
 Via Grothendieck’s homotopy hypothesis, this ∞-groupoid thus inherits the structure of a formal homotopy